jskrzypczynski/ProductOfferAggregator/README.md

 ## Initial offers reading

-The application allows you to get offers from a file at startup, you need to provide path, batch-size and max-concurrent-reads parameters, also startup-aggregation parameter is need to be set to true.
+The application allows you to get offers from a file at startup, you need to provide path, batch-size and max-concurrent-reads parameters, also startup-aggregation parameter is need to be set to `true`.

 File have to be in specific format (CSV), with columns: